Neoteroi/BlackSheep-Docs/docs/controllers.md

   injection](../dependency-injection) for every single request handler
-* Controllers support defining an `on_request(request: Request)` method, that gets called at every web request, `on_response(response: Response)` method, and base `route` (defined as class method) for all handlers defined in the class.
+* Controllers support defining an `on_request(request: Request)` method, that gets called at every web request, `on_response(response: Response)` method, and a base `route` (defined as class method) for all handlers defined in the class.
 * Controllers provide methods to produce responses, that can be overridden in base classes to personalize the behavior of the application without monkey-patching functions

-Therefore they can help avoiding code repetition in some circumstances.
+Therefore they can help avoid code repetition in some circumstances.

-The following example shows how dependency injection can be used for controllers' constructors, and an implementation of `on_request` method:
+The following example shows how dependency injection can be used in controller constructors, and an implementation of the `on_request` method:

 ```python